Topics: Blog Code Compliance

 2022: Foundation of the Reshape Initiative

 The groundwork for the ASME Section VIII Reshape Project began in August 2022, with key participation from industry representatives at various Section VIII committee meetings.
-This initial phase focused on the conceptual shift toward consolidating design rules into Division 2, with a vision for an analytical, modern code structure.
+This initial phase focused on the conceptual shift toward consolidating design rules into Division 2, with a vision for an efficient, modern code structure.

 designcalcs-finglow-combo-cta